neetjn/riot-view-router/README.md

   *Travis will build your changes before testing and publishing, but bower pulls from this repository directly.*

-* Include your name and email in the contributors list below.
+* Include your name and email in the contributors list.

 ### Support